aromanovich/jinja2schema/docs/source/index.rst

 It will return a :class:`.model.Variable` instance, which can be converted to JSON schema using it's :meth:`.model.Variable.to_json_schema` method.

+:func:`infer` logic can be tuned by specifying a custom :class:`jinja2schema.config.Config`.

 If you need more than that, please take a look at :ref:`internals`.